apicraft/detroit2014/OpeningSession.md

 ## Reassurance

-Just out of curiosity, how many of us have been to a two-day conference where the total agenda was represented by a couple blank whiteboards?
+Just out of curiosity, how many of us have never been to a two-day conference where the agenda was a blank wall?

-Some of us are likely wondering,

-"how did I get into this?"

-and more importantly,

-"how am I going to get out of it?"

 Well, here's a promise: if at this moment you are looking at that wall and wondering